30% Rule for Graduates in the Netherlands?

 - Foreign bank account(s), investments, (health) insurances, car, motorcycle?

-Employer and employee shall jointly submit the application for the 30% rule in writing within 4 months after the start of the employment.
-The tax authorities will have to be convinced that the employee has not built up a lasting connection of a personal nature with the Netherlands during the study.
+The employer and employee shall jointly submit an application for the 30% rule in writing within four months after the start of employment.
+The tax authorities will have to be convinced that the employee has not established a lasting personal connection with the Netherlands during the study.
 Or the application will be rejected.
-The student will have to demonstrate sufficient facts and personal circumstances to prove the absence of a lasting connection with the Netherlands.
+The student must demonstrate sufficient facts and personal circumstances to prove the absence of a lasting connection to the Netherlands.
 And that a lasting connection with another country has been maintained during the study.
-It is wise for the student – where possible – to anticipate facts and certain circumstances of a personal nature during the study.
+It is wise for the student, where possible, to anticipate certain facts and personal circumstances during the study.
 The less personal connection the student has built up with the Netherlands, the more difficult it is for the tax authorities to reject the application for the 30% rule.
-If submitted 4 months after the start of the employment, the 30% ruling will not work backwards but from the month after the application was submitted.
+If submitted four months after the start of employment, the 30% ruling will not apply retroactively, but rather from the month following the application submission.

 The benefit of having the 30% rule is for a maximum period of 60 months.
-The study period in the Netherlands will reduce the duration.
-Nevertheless, say the student has been staying in the Netherlands for 18 months, the 30% rule will be granted for 42 months.
+The study period in the Netherlands will be reduced.
+Nevertheless, if the student has been staying in the Netherlands for 18 months, the 30% rule will be granted for 42 months.

-Whether or not the employee is eligible for the full tax-free percentage of 30% or a lower percentage depends on the salary and employment conditions.
+Whether an employee is eligible for the full tax-free percentage of 30% or a lower percentage depends on their salary and employment conditions.
 The closer the “gross” salary level (70% taxable salary plus 30% tax-free allowance) is to the “taxable” salary level (70% part), the lower the tax-free percentage may be.

-At ZIRKZEE GROUP and European Growth Referent BV, your advisors are ready to give more ins & outs on the above and on all kinds of other expat issues.
+At Wecountancy Expat Services BV, your advisors are ready to give more ins & outs on the above and on all kinds of other expat issues.
 Feel free to contact the professionals below!
+The check to determine if you have solid chances to go for the 30% ruling is free of charge!

 Leo Oudshoorn and Kavita Sewkaransing